95.1 degrees

 Photoshop at work!

 I enjoy reading, but lately I’ve really enjoyed reading computer books.
 Well, with the computer books I read, it’s not actually reading.
-Most of those books for dummies and idiots are hands on guide to using various programs.
-I’ve learned a lot about computing reading those books, despite being neither a dummy nor an idiot.
+Most of those books for dummies and idiots are hands-on guides to using various programs.
+I’ve learned a lot about computing by reading those books, despite being neither a dummy nor an idiot.
 Maybe I’m just a nerd, but I love reading those computer books.
 I can now do many things with many programs.
-The downside is that someone is always asking me how to do certain things on the computers.
+The downside is that someone is always asking me how to do certain things on the computer.

 I learned to type on an old typewriter I found in our attic on Wood Street.
 I also found an old typing manual from which I learned how to type.
 When I was in the Marines, I took that typing manual with me and in my free time I did every single exercise in that book.
 And now I can touch type.
 So, it was a natural progression for me to start reading computer books to learn how to use programs.

-I used to buy the books despite being very expensive.
+I used to buy the books despite being extremely expensive.
 Then, they almost immediately became obsolete.
-I would use them once and remember all the commands that I planned on using.
+I would use them once and remember all the commands that I planned to use.
 I had a huge pile of expensive, obsolete computer books that I eventually gave to the used bookstore.
 I always had the latest software and I always read the latest books.
 I still don’t understand how the latest knowledge on computer programs is directed at dummies and idiots.
-Apparently there’s a huge market.
+Apparently, there’s a huge market.
 I don’t buy these books anymore, but they’re available through the Chicago Public Library for free.
 Some branch in Chicago always has the book I need.

 I’ve been writing my blog for years.
 No frills, nothing fancy.
-Just plain vanilla text and formatting.
+Only plain vanilla text and formatting.
 Then, some of my readers started asking me when I would upload pictures with my posts.
-I was truly surprised!
+I was genuinely surprised!
 I had readers!
 That’s right!
 Readers!
 As in more than one.
-And they were actually reading my blog!
+And they were reading my blog!
 They thought pictures would enhance my blog.
-So I started taking pictures for the blog.
+So, I started taking pictures for the blog.
 I must admit that Photoshop has improved my pictures due to my lack of photography skills.

 I read every Photoshop book available through my library and I learned quite a lot.
 Last May, I went to an educational seminar in Champaign-Urbana, Illinois, where I attended two Adobe classes where I learned more about how to use Photoshop.
 I never realized how many commands are available.
 I know I’ll never even use half of them, but it’s nice to know they’re available.